iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___2.0/report.md

 <img src="3_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 3 reviews"/>
 </p>

+> The app is a great idea but I had to uninstall it today because it has been draining my battery since the last update.<br> :date: __2021-01-18 11:05:17__

+> No problem using it but power consumption is now showing 7.7%<br> :date: __2021-01-17 04:16:24__

 > Drains the battery way to fast<br> :date: __2021-01-12 05:39:33__

 > 2h🥰🐪but<br> :date: __2021-01-10 23:35:48__